 Voter ID: What's New?

-You can vote a provisional ballot on Election Day; if you need to vote absentee you must vote absentee by mail
+You can vote a special signature-match ballot on Election Day; if you need to vote absentee you must vote absentee by mail

 Don't have a photo ID?

 At this time, voters must show ONE of the forms of government-issued photo ID set forth at ShowIt2Vote.com to vote absentee in person or a regular ballot on Election Day.

 YOU CAN USE AN EXPIRED QUALIFYING PHOTO ID AS LONG AS IT EXPIRED AFTER NOV.
 8, 2022

 Voters who do not have a qualifying ID as shown at ShowIt2Vote.com can cast a special signature-match provisional ballot on Election Day that a bipartisan team at the Election Board can validate via signature matching.
 Voting absentee by mail may be another option.